Observational implications of cosmologically coupled black holes: Merger rate calculation

 Gravitational wave mergers could also arise via the dynamical capture of black holes in dense astrophysical environments (e.g., \citealt{Kulkarni_1993}), three-body interactions (e.g., \citealt{Ziosi:2014}) or the efficient inspiral of compact remnants in the disks of active galactic nuclei (e.g., \citealt{McKernan_2012}).
 However, here we only consider BBH mergers originating from isolated binary stellar evolution which can lead to an undercount.
 There are a large number of uncertainties in the theory of single and binary stellar evolution.
 These include the treatment of convection (e.g., \citealt{Kupka_2017}), rotation (e.g, \citealt{Langer_2012_review_massive_stars}), stellar winds (e.g., \citealt{Vink_mdot_WR_2005, Brott2011}), mass transfer (e.g., \citealt{Ivonova2013}), SN explosion (e.g., \citealt{Muller_2016_3D}) followed by the natal kick (e.g., \citealt{bray2018neutron, Mandel_Muller, Ghodla2022, Richards_2022}), remnant mass calculation (e.g., \citealt{Fryer2012, Mandel_Muller, Ghodla2022}), among others.
 We treat these in the standard fashion detailed in \cite{Bpass2017}.

-For our purposes, the relevant output of the \textsc{Bpass} simulation is recorded in the $\mathcal{R}_{\rm{sml}}(\tau, Z)$ variable.
-It contains the merger rate density of the BBHs (resulting from a fixed amount of stellar mass) in the simulation as a function of the total delay time $\tau$ (i.e., time from starburst to BBH merger) and progenitor metallicity.
+For our purposes, the relevant output of the \textsc{Bpass} simulation is recorded in the $\mathcal{R}_{\rm{smpl}}(m_1, m_2, \tau, Z)$ variable.
+It contains the merger rate density of the BBHs, per unit mass of star formation in the simulation as a function of the component masses ($m_1, m_2)$, the total delay time $\tau$ (i.e., time from starburst to BBH merger) and progenitor metallicity.